5. Processing unidimensional data#

 Instead of dealing with large datasets, we obtained a few counts.
 The process of binning and its textual or visual depictions is valuable in determining whether the distribution is unimodal or multimodal, skewed or symmetric around some point, what range of values contains most of the observations, and how small or large extreme values are.

-Too much information may sometimes be overwhelming.
-Besides, revealing it might not be a clever idea for privacy or confidentiality reasons[1].
-Consequently, we might be interested in even more synthetic descriptions – data aggregates which reduce the whole dataset into a single number reflecting one of its many characteristics.
-They can provide us with a kind of bird’s eye view on some aspect of it.
-We refer to such processes as data aggregation; see [30, 43].
+Too fine a level of information granularity may sometimes be overwhelming.
+Besides, revealing too much might not be a clever idea for privacy or confidentiality reasons[1].
+Consequently, we might be interested in even more coarse descriptions: data aggregates which reduce the whole dataset into a single number reflecting some of its characteristics.
+Such summaries can provide us with a kind of bird’s-eye view of some of the dataset’s aspects.

 In this part, we discuss a few noteworthy measures of:

-location; e.g., central tendency measures such as mean and median;
+location; e.g., central tendency measures such as the arithmetic mean and median;

 dispersion; e.g., standard deviation and interquartile range;